1966 FIFA World Cup: North Korea–United Kingdom relations

 The United Kingdom, which had fought for South Korea in the Korean War, was concerned over the entry of North Korea in the tournament.
 The UK did not recognise North Korea and feared that its presence would strain relations with South Korea and the United States.
 FIFA told England's Football Association that the tournament would be moved if any qualified team were to be refused entry.

-On the suggestion of the British Foreign Office, the playing of national anthems, and meetings between players and state figures such as Queen Elizabeth II, would only take place in two games: the opener and the final.
+On the suggestion of the British Foreign Office, the playing of national anthems, and meetings between players and state figures such as Queen Elizabeth II, would take place in only two games: the opening game and the final.
 North Korea was not scheduled for the former, and was considered unlikely to reach the latter.
 A Foreign Office suggestion for flags outside stadiums to be removed after each team's elimination, in the expectation of an early North Korean exit, was vetoed by the Department of Education and Science.

 Trophy incident

 The 1966 World Cup had a rather unusual hero off the field, a dog called Pickles.
 In the build-up to the tournament, the Jules Rimet trophy was stolen from an exhibition display.
 A nationwide hunt for the icon ensued.
-It was later discovered wrapped in newspaper as the dog sniffed under some bushes in London.
+It was discovered wrapped in newspaper as the dog sniffed under bushes in a London garden.
 The FA commissioned a replica cup in case the original cup was not found in time.
 This replica, as well as Pickles' collar, is held at the National Football Museum in Manchester, where it is on display.